This kiwi strawberry poke cake recipe is the perfect easy summer dessert. Cool and refreshing, just minutes to make.

 This summer’s heat has been just brutal.
 We spent a week of our family vacation time in Charleston with my parents and sister and found temps climbing higher than 95 and humidity so thick you could scoop it with a spoon.
 When it comes to entertaining family, I need my dessert to be light, refreshing, and COLD.

 When I thought about what to make for our little mini family reunion at the beach, I wanted something that both the kids and my parents would love.
-My mom is known for having a deep love of all things angel food cake so I immediately considered doing a lighter spin on a poke cake using an angel food cake base with strawberry gelatin and fresh kiwis for a traditional flavor combo I remember loving when I was a kid.
+My mom is known for having a deep love of all things angel food cake so I immediately considered doing a lighter spin on a strawberry poke cake using an angel food cake base with strawberry gelatin and fresh kiwis for a traditional flavor combo I remember loving when I was a kid.

 My dad is really watching his sugar intake so I was excited to see the new SPLENDA® Naturals Sugar & Stevia Sweetener Blend that is made with 50% fewer calories than just regular sugar but is made to be used in traditional baked recipes.
 Mixing the regular sugar with the stevia sweetener helps baked recipes retain their proper texture and SPLENDA® even includes a really helpful substitution chart right on the package.